 Fundamental questions in biology include how different cell types and organs are specified during development, and how novel cell types and organs evolve.
-An excellent model for both questions is the lateral line sensory system of fishes and amphibians.
-Ancestrally, this comprises lines of mechanosensory neuromasts on the head and trunk, containing hair cells (like those in the inner ear) that respond to local water movement; these are flanked on the head by electrosensory ampullary organs that respond to weak electric fields in water (generated e.g. by ion leakage across mucous membranes), allowing prey detection.
+An excellent model for both questions is the lateral line system of fishes and aquatic amphibians.
+Ancestrally, this comprises lines of mechanosensory neuromasts on the head and trunk, containing hair cells - like those in the inner ear - that respond to local water movement, which are flanked on the head by electrosensory ampullary organs that respond to weak electric fields (used for hunting).
 Neuromasts and ampullary organs, and the neurons that innervate them both, arise embryonically from the same primordia: elongating lateral line placodes on the head.

-The electrosensory component of the lateral line system was independently lost in the lineages leading to teleost fishes, frogs and amniotes (zebrafish and Xenopus both lack electroreceptors).
-We are using a comparative “evo-devo” approach to understand the development and evolution of electroreceptors (e.g. the paddlefish, a non-teleost fish: Modrell et al., 2011, Nature Communications 2, 496; the little skate, a cartilaginous fish: Gillis et al., 2012, Development 139, 3142-6; the axolotl, a urodele amphibian: Modrell and Baker, 2012, Evol.
+The electrosensory component of the lateral line system was independently lost in the lineages leading to teleost fishes and frogs (zebrafish and Xenopus both lack electroreceptors).
+We are using a comparative “evo-devo” approach to understand electroreceptor development and evolution (e.g. the paddlefish, a non-teleost fish: Modrell et al., 2011, Nature Communications PMID:21988912; the axolotl, a urodele amphibian: Modrell & Baker, 2012, Evol.
 Dev.
-14: 277–85).
+PMID:23017075; the little skate, a cartilaginous fish: Gillis et al., 2012, Development PMID:21988912).